The application process is just that—a process.

 Below, you’ll find a detailed guide to the application, along with a timeline for admission.
 If you are applying from a homeschool program, as an international student, or as a transfer student, you’ll want to let your counselor know, and you’ll follow the additional guidelines provided.

-The information you provide in the application form—demographics, family, education and activities—facilitates conversation with your admission counselor, and may be completed before paying the application fee.
-So you can start the application process early, up to a year before enrollment.
+The information you provide in the application form—demographics, family, education and activities—facilitates conversation with your admission counselor.
+You can start the application process early, up to a year before enrollment.

 Your guidance counselor will submit this report with your transcript.
 (Home schooled students should submit the home school report.)

 College entrance exam scores are optional.
 Applicants who choose to do so should have scores sent directly to us or included on their official transcripts – e.g., AP, IB, ACT, PLAN, PSAT, SAT, SAT Subject Tests.Our codes are as follows: SAT/PSAT/AP 3795; ACT/PLAN 1893.

 Request recommendations from individuals who know you and your work best.
 Two recommendations must be from teachers of two different core academic subjects (English, foreign language, math, science, or social studies); one must be from a current teacher.
 The third, non-academic recommendation is completed by another adult, such as an extracurricular activity advisor or work supervisor.